Finances in Retirement - Investments

 Will Downsizing and Moving Cost Too Much?

-While a smaller home may mean paying less in utility bills and (perhaps) property taxes, you still need to factor in the costs associated with selling your home and buying a new one.
+While a smaller home may mean paying less utility bills and (perhaps) property taxes, you still need to factor in the costs of selling your home and buying a new one.
 Consider realtor commissions, closing costs, and moving expenses.
 These can add up quickly, and many people overlook them.

-Additionally, if you’ve lived in the same home for a long time in a state like California, where property tax increases are limited, you may see a significant property tax increase even if your new house is cheaper.
-Then there’s the potential expense of higher HOA dues for your new community.
+Additionally, suppose you’ve lived in the same home for a long time in California, where property tax increases are limited.
+You may see a significant property tax increase even if your new house is cheaper.
+Then, there’s the potential expense of higher HOA dues for your new community.

 How Long Will I Be Able to Stay in My New Home?

-The optimal home configuration for you when you’re in your 80s may look VERY different from the place you downsize to when you’re in your 60s.
+The optimal home configuration for you in your 80s may look very different from the place you downsized to when you were in your 60s.

-One thing to be concerned about is stairs.
+One thing to be concerned about is the stairs.

 When you’re younger and in good health, stairs aren’t a problem.

-But as you get older, there’s a good chance your mobility and vision situation may change, requiring another move or accessibility modifications.
+But as you age, your mobility and vision may change, requiring another move or accessibility modifications.

 Elevators and parking distances can also be accessibility challenges.